blinskey/borg-backup-scripts/README.md

 the state of the repository, and you should also occasionally perform a backup restoration to ensure that everything is working properly.
 (This script does not cover backup restoration.)

+Be sure to make a secure local copy of your passphrase and repository key.

 [Borg]: https://github.com/borgbackup/borg
 [install Borg]: http://borgbackup.readthedocs.io/en/stable/installation.html